jigx-com/jigx-docs-examples/docs/Components/segmented-control.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-MCjH8aCTNSekHLyZVyObM-20250210-124737.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-MCjH8aCTNSekHLyZVyObM-20250210-124737.gif" size="70" width="957" height="1920" position="center" caption="Segmented-controls" alt="Segmented-controls"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-MCjH8aCTNSekHLyZVyObM-20250210-124737.gif" size="70" position="center" caption="Segmented-controls" alt="Segmented-controls"}
 :::

 :::VerticalSplitItem
-This examples displays a preselected segmented-control *- *A `segmented-control` with three segments, where the second segment is set as active by default when the jig opens.
+This examples displays a preselected segmented-control - A `segmented-control` with three segments, where the second segment is set as active by default when the jig opens.
 When a segment is tapped, its `value` is displayed in an `entity-field`.
 :::
 ::::